nityapatil77/viz-projects/netflix-project/README.md

 ## Tools & Technologies
 * **Python 3.x**
-* **Pandas:** Data cleaning and manipulation.
+* **Pandas, Numpy**
-* **Matplotlib & Seaborn:** Data visualization using appropriate color schemes.
+* **Matplotlib & Seaborn**
-* **Jupyter Notebook:** For interactive development.
+* **Jupyter Notebook**

 ## Data Cleaning Process
 To ensure the integrity of the analysis, the following steps were taken:
-1.  **Date Standardizing:** Converted the 'date_added' column from strings to 'datetime' objects.
+1. Converted the 'date_added' column from strings to 'datetime' objects for data standardization.
-2.  **Handling Missing Values:** Imputed "Unknown" for missing countries and "No Data" for directors/cast.
+2. Imputed "Unknown" for missing countries and "No Data" for directors/cast to handle missing values
-3.  **String Parsing:** Exploded the 'listed_in' column to separate multi-genre titles for accurate counting.
+3. Exploded the 'listed_in' column to separate multi-genre titles for accurate counting.
-4.  **Feature Engineering:** Extracted numeric values from the 'duration' column (e.g., converting "90 min" to '90') to allow for statistical plotting.
+4. Extracted numeric values from the 'duration' column (e.g., converting "90 min" to '90') to allow for statistical plotting.

 ## Visualizations
 ### 1. Content Distribution